-Atlanta International Airport has earned the title of the world's busiest airport with more than 275,000 people passing through every day.
-But now, thanks to a partnership with Zappos, it might also be the best airport for traveling mamas who need clean private spaces to plug in a breast pump or breastfeed an easily distracted baby!
+Atlanta International Airport is the world's busiest airport with more than 275,000 people passing through every day.
+But thanks to a partnership with Zappos, it's now one of the best airports for traveling mamas who need private spaces to pump or breastfeed an easily distracted baby.

 The Super Bowl may be about football, but it’s also about food.
 Every year fans plan their victory menus and compare wing recipes.
 If you’re a breastfeeding mama, however, the stakes can feel even higher when it comes to knowing what to eat and whether to imbibe.
 Can you dig into your friend’s famous game-day chili and seven-layer dip?
 Can you enjoy that chilled adult beverage?
 We’ve sourced the answers for you so you can enjoy the game with the best of them.